 The Left 4 Dead games are considered the best co-op shooters and zombie games in general.
-And while the game’s community is still active in 2019, a majority of fans have moved on to new titles.
+And while the game’s community is still active in 2020, a majority of fans have moved on to new titles.

 Here we’ve highlighted some of the best games that manage to scratch that same ‘Left 4 Dead’ itch.
 Make sure to check back as we’ll be updating this list in the future with new games.

 World War Z

 The game has squads of up to four players taking on missions across the globe in zombie-infested cities where scavenging for supplies and watching your teammates’ backs is essential for survival.

-Aside from massive hordes of zombies, you’ll frequently encounter special enemy types that share a striking resemblance to some of the zombies in L4D; For example the “Lurker”, who hides around corners waiting to pounce on players, feels very similar to the “Hunter.”
+Aside from massive hordes of zombies, you’ll frequently bump into special enemy types that share a striking resemblance to some of the zombies in L4D, such as the “Lurker,” who hides around corners waiting to pounce on players, feels very similar to the “Hunter.”

 Warhammer: Vermintide II

 Fans of L4D may enjoy Vermintide 2’s more co-op focused gameplay, which has up to four players fighting in brutal and bloody battles with waves of rat-like men called the “Skaven.”

-Gameplay is centered on exploring maps across a wide-range of environments like damp swamps and lush forests, encountering enemies to be eliminated via the game’s satisfyingly meaty combat.
+The gameplay revolves around exploring maps across a wide range of environments like damp swamps and lush forests, encountering enemies to be eliminated via the game’s satisfyingly meaty combat.

 Call of Duty: Black Ops 4 Zombies

-The game mode now features a much wider range of customization that allows for tailored playstyles as well as adjustable modifiers for zombie behaviors like speed, health, damage, and more.
+The game mode now features a broader range of customization that allows for tailored playstyles as well as adjustable modifiers for zombie behaviors like speed, health, damage, and more.

-Black Ops 4 is also the first game to include two separate storylines for Zombies set in unique and interesting locations throughout history.
+Black Ops 4 is also the first game to include two separate storylines for Zombies set in unique and exciting locations throughout history.

 Killing Floor 2

 However, the series has gone on to establish a community of dedicated players, prompting developer Tripwire Interactive to release a sequel, Killing Floor 2, in 2016.

-The game differs from Valve’s shooter in a few ways, such as adding the ability to play with six players versus the standard four as well as featuring more fast-paced and aggressive combat.
+The game differs from Valve’s shooter in a few ways, such as adding the ability to play with six players versus the standard four, as well as featuring more fast-paced and aggressive combat.

 State of Decay 2

 State of Decay 2 is a zombie survival game that focuses on managing resources and a community of survivors living in a post-apocalyptic open world.

 The sequel features a host of improvements over the first State of Decay, such as more fleshed out survival and resource management systems as well as combat that feels more responsive.

-In it, you play as Deacon St. John, a gruff bounty hunter coping with the loss of his wife while trying to survive in a dangerous world brimming with ‘Freakers’, which we’ll just say are totally zombies.
+In it, you play as Deacon St. John, a gruff bounty hunter who is coping with the loss of his wife while trying to survive in a dangerous world brimming with ‘Freakers,’ which we’ll just say are zombies.

-Set in the Pacific Northwest, Days Gone features a dynamic weather system as well as a day/night cycle that affects zombie behavior that makes the overall gameplay experience feel more immersive than you’d expect.
+Set in the Pacific Northwest, Days Gone features a dynamic weather system as well as a day/night cycle that affects zombie behavior that makes the overall gameplay experience more immersive than you’d expect.

 Deep Rock Galactic

 Missions are concentrate on exploring diversified underground biomes filled with hostile creatures while collecting valuable resources that can be used for upgrading equipment and acquiring new skills.

-Generation Zero is an action game that takes place in 1980s Sweden and has you controlling a teenager who, after returning home from a trip, finds the land surrounding their countryside home occupied by dangerous robots.
+Generation Zero is an action game that takes place in the 1980s in Sweden and has you controlling a teenager who, after returning home from a trip, finds the land surrounding their countryside home occupied by dangerous robots.

 Combat is flexible and allows for a variety of playstyles, giving you tools and abilities that support both stealthy and “guns blazing” approaches.

 Strange Brigade is a third-person shooter that emphasizes cooperative gameplay, tossing squads of up to four players into ancient tombs filled with mystical enemies and environmental hazards.

-During missions you’ll encounter mummies, minotaurs, huge scorpions and more enemies who seek to prevent you from retrieving ancient relics that hold a mysterious power.
+During missions, you’ll encounter mummies, minotaurs, gigantic scorpions, and more enemies who seek to prevent you from retrieving ancient relics that hold a mysterious power.

 Dying Light 2

-The sequel has players controlling a new protagonist named Gazi, and is set in a new European-based location called ‘The City’ and is four-times the size of the first game’s map.
+The sequel has players controlling a new protagonist named Gazi and is set in a new European-based location called ‘The City,’ which is four times the size of the first game’s map.

 However, we can expect the game to include some sort of co-op or multiplayer component upon release.

 The game has you controlling one of four playable characters being held prisoner by a sinister entity known as The Warden.
-In order to escape, you and your team will be forced to obey The Warden’s commands and explore underground complexes brimming with terrifying monsters.
+You and your team will be forced to obey The Warden’s commands to escape and explore underground complexes brimming with terrifying monsters.

 Here, players will have to communicate to solve puzzles, find supplies, and eliminate waves of enemies while dealing with environmental hazards like toxic gas and EMP waves that disrupt gadgets.